 “I’m doing well, George.
 How are you?”
-I get up from my desk start to pace a bit.
+I get up from my desk and begin to pace a bit.

 “I’m okay, Ana.
 Dr. Steele, huh?”

-“A psychologist?
+“A psychiatrist?
 Impressive.
 I’m glad to see things are going well for you.”

 “How about you, George?
 How is life treating you?”

 “Well, I married Elaine a few years back.”